-I am a board-certified hematologist and medical oncologist with a major focus on treating cancers of the lymphoid immune system, in particular lymphomas and certain forms of leukemia.
+I am a board-certified hematologist and medical oncologist with a major focus on treating cancers of the lymphoid immune system, in particular, Hodgkin and non-Hodgkin lymphomas and certain forms of leukemia.
 HIV-related lymphomas are one my main areas of interest.
 To provide the best treatment to each patient with these diseases, I work very closely with a team of expert specialists.

 My research interests include HIV-related cancers, especially lymphoma; molecular detection of minimal disease in patients on lymphoma trials; and a variety of other lymphoma-related projects, including new treatments, imaging, and quality of life.